-On NHS projects, FHWA will provide prior concurrence for FHWA major change orders (an increase of over \$1,000,000, an increase of 20 percent or more to the project, work outside project or environmental clearance limits, or major scope changes) before starting the work.
+On NHS projects, FHWA approves major change orders (an increase of over \$1,000,000, an increase of 20 percent or more to the project, work outside the project limits, or major scope changes) before starting the work.
 Work related to a major change completed or underway before FHWA prior concurrence may not be eligible for reimbursement.